 # To delete the deployment resource kubectl delete -f my-deployment.yaml

-The other kubectl commands for Deployment resource are mentioned in the kubectl Cheat Sheet.
+The other kubectl commands for Deployment resources are mentioned in the kubectl Cheat Sheet.

 Deployments are the recommended way to create pods in Kubernetes as it gives you various advantages like self-healing features, rollback capabilities, monitoring abilities, etc. It also makes your life easier by giving you a declarative YAML file for creating, updating and deleting the pods.
 You also get useful commands to check the running status, health of your pods, thanks to kubectl.